Nkluge-correa/Aira/Cards/models/RewardModel.md

   training_type: fine-tuning
   geographical_location: Singapore
   hardware_used: NVIDIA A100-SXM4-40GB
+base_model:
+  - google-bert/bert-base-cased
 ---

 # RewardModel

-The RewardModel is a [BERT](https://huggingface.co/bert-base-cased) model that can be used to score the quality of a completion for a given prompt.
+The RewardModel is a [BERT](https://huggingface.co/google-bert/bert-base-cased) model that can be used to score the quality of a completion for a given prompt.

-The model was trained with a dataset composed of `prompt`, `prefered_completions`, and `rejected_completions`.
+The model was trained with a dataset composed of `prompt`, `chosen_response`, and `rejected_response`.

 ## Details